 The Centrex 3000 works on a continuous flow design to maximise its capacity and improve the composting process.
 As the composting drum fills, the rotation of the drum forces the compost along the length of the Centrex 3000 drum then automatically discharges finished compost into a separate collection box.

-Unlike with the smaller Centrex 2000, the drum doesn’t have to be rotated backwards for emptying (except for seasonal use).
+The drum doesn’t have to be rotated backwards for emptying (except for seasonal use).
 For seasonal use, the drum can be emptied in the Spring by rotating the drum backwards and dropping compost into a collection drawer on the right-hand side of the unit.